 The University of Louisville Division of Neonatal Medicine is composed of neonatal-perinatal specialists engaged in clinical care, education, and research.
 The neonatal division is made up of 21 neonatologists, 25 Neonatal nurse practitioners, 7 fellows, a Neonatal Follow-up Program, a Research PhD, a PhD Clinical Psychologist, a research assistant and 4 administrators.
 Neonatologists are available for prenatal and postnatal consultation, attendance at high risk delivery, ongoing patient care and routine newborn care at the request of pediatricians or obstetricians.
 These physicians are on the medical staff of and care for infants at nine Kentucky and Indiana hospitals.

-The Division of Neonatal Medicine physicians direct the level four Neonatal Intensive Care Nursery at Children's Hospital, the only children's hospital in the western half of the state.
+The Division of Neonatal Medicine physicians direct the level four Neonatal Intensive Care Nursery at Norton Children's Hospital.

-A full range of neonatal intensive care services, including neonatal and pediatric surgery, heart surgery, nitric oxide therapy, and extracorporeal membrane oxygenation are available at Children's Hospital.
-A high-level transport service brings babies to Children's Hospital from southern Indiana and throughout Kentucky.
+A full range of neonatal intensive care services, including neonatal and pediatric surgery, heart surgery, nitric oxide therapy, and extracorporeal membrane oxygenation are available at Norton Children's Hospital.
+A high-level transport service brings babies to Norton Children's Hospital from southern Indiana and throughout Kentucky.
 The Division of Neonatal Medicine physicians also direct the level three Neonatal Intensive Care Nursery at the University of Louisville Hospital.

 Around the State

 In addition to providing neonatal care in the Louisville area, the Division of Neonatal Medicine physicians also direct Neonatal Intensive Intensive Care Nurseries at Owensboro Medical Center in Owensboro, Kentucky and at Baptist Health Paducah in Paducah, Kentucky and at Hardin Memorial Hospital in Elizabethtown, Kentucky.
 Providing neonatal care in Paducah and Owensboro allows for greater options in newborn care for infants and their families.
 In many cases, this allows babies to be kept close to their homes, families and primary care physicians.